MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/powerbi-playground.md

 ## Showcases

-Our showcases give you an opportunity to experience our client APIs in action.
-Each showcase presents an application that demonstrates what you can achieve with one or more of the client APIs.
+The interactive showcases let you see how to apply these features in your applications.
+Each showcase presents an application that demonstrates what you can do with one or more of the client APIs.

 :::image type="content" source="media/powerbi-playground/playground-showcases-gallery.png" alt-text="A screenshot of the playground showcases gallery.":::